The story of the LVCoB Sanctuary Choir and a “progressive church… with a pipe organ.”

 Today, the La Verne Church of the Brethren Sanctuary Choir is a multi-generational organization of 40+ voices sharing hundreds of years of choral performance experience.
 Formed around a core of professional and semi-professional singers, it includes music educators and exceptionally talented amateurs.
 Some of our singers represent the second and third generation of families active in this choir.

-Our organization has a heritage of Christian service in ways that are inclusive, caring and peace-minded.
-Within our choir are members whose descendants were persecuted and imprisoned by federal authorities during both World Wars for being conscientious objectors.
+Our church has a heritage of Christian service in ways that are inclusive, caring and peace minded.
+Within our choir are members whose forebears were persecuted or imprisoned by federal authorities for being conscientious objectors during World Wars I & II.
 Others have family connections with the Sea Going Cowboys, a Brethren organization that helped reestablish dairy and other livestock herds after World War II.
+This grew into what was once known as the Heifer Project but now exists as Heifer International.

 In past years, in communities around the world, several in our choir served in Brethren Volunteer Service, a precursor to the Peace Corps.
 Still others were active youth in the Civil Rights Movement of the 60s.